Know Your Rights:

 If your child is younger than 4, you can file the Sexual Assault Allegation form with your divorce paperwork.

-If your child is 4 or older, and it is not yet July 23, 2019, you can still file the Sexual Assault Allegation with your divorce paperwork, but ONLY if the offender was either found guilty or pled guilty to sexually assaulting you, or, in a different case, a court found that the offender sexually assaulted you (like a sexual assault protection order case or other civil case).
+If your child is 4 or older, you can still file the Sexual Assault Allegation with your divorce paperwork, but ONLY if the offender was either found guilty or pled guilty to sexually assaulting you, or, in a different case, a court found that the offender sexually assaulted you (like a sexual assault protection order case or other civil case).
 You still have to prove that your child was born as a result of this sexual assault.

 What Will Happen at the Court Hearing?